Newborn Burping 101Important facts about burping a newborn every parent should know.

 Sitting up (with your support): Although newborns can’t sit on their own, you can hold your baby in a sitting position, with a hand gently under his neck and chin.
 Make sure your baby is slightly leaning forward, and pat or rub his back with the other until he burps.
 This position is very effective at releasing air!

 Just when should you burp your newborn?
 If you are bottle-feeding breast milk or formula, be sure to pause at least once or twice during the feeding to try burping your baby.
 If you are breastfeeding, make a point to switch breasts in the middle of a feeding, and burp your baby between sides.
 If your newborn prefers to eat from one breast only during a feeding, gently place your finger inside the corner of the baby’s mouth to unlatch her, take a break to burp her, and then allow her to latch again.

 If your newborn doesn’t burp, that’s ok too.
 Many babies don’t need to burp during or after every single feeding, as they don’t swallow as much air.
 Other babies are able to burp on their own without assistance from a caregiver.
 Continue to try burping your little one during and after feedings, but there is no need to worry if he doesn’t burp very often.

 It is normal for your baby to spit up a little during burps.
-Keep a burp cloth, receiving blanket, or towel nearby to protect your clothes from spit up!
+Keep a burp cloth, receiving blanket, or washcloth nearby to protect your clothes from spit up!
 Try to be gentle during burping, as too much force can cause your baby to spit up more frequently.

 If your baby projectile vomits, or seems to spit up a lot after every single feeding, and seems very uncomfortable from built-up gas, these may be signs your little one has reflux.
 If you are concerned about your baby’s eating habits, be sure to make an appointment with his pediatrician!